hxy9243/hxy9243.github.io/source/_posts/2022-09-03-openapi-generator.md

 ---

-Openapi Generator for Go API development and Go webapp works surprisingly well, but somehow is not so often mentioned and not well documented.
+The [Openapi Generator](https://openapi-generator.tech/) for Go API and Go web app development works surprisingly well, but somehow I found that it's not so often mentioned.
 Recently I've tried it in one of my projects, and in my (limited) experience with it, I was pleasantly surprised by how good it was.
 With some setup, it could generate Go code with decent quality, and it's fairly easy to use once you get a hang of it.
 Whether you’re building a standalone web-app from scratch or creating a service with REST API endpoints, openapi-generator might come up handy for you.